scriptPilot/dexie-mysql-sync/README.md

     ```

 3. Open the **Demo App** at http://localhost:5173 in multiple browsers and play with the synchronization.

+   Try the **user management**.
+Reigster, login, see how personal data is managed well, change the password, logout.

    Open **phpMyAdmin** at http://localhost:8080, login with `root`:`root` and take a look at the database.

-   Register new **users**, login, see how personal data is managed well, change the password, logout.

 <img width="1251" alt="Bildschirmfoto 2024-03-01 um 11 07 20" src="https://github.com/scriptPilot/dexie-mysql-sync/assets/19615586/4d801668-698d-4c2b-b9b1-99838085bb7f">